patrickvaler/nx-next-shadcn-ui-starter/README.md

 This is a starter repository for integrating [shadcn/ui](https://github.com/shadcn/ui) with [Next.js](https://nextjs.org/) in an [Nx](https://nx.dev/) monorepo.

+Detailed instructions for configuring and setting up this repository can be found in a tutorial on [Medium.com](https://medium.com/@patrickvaler/how-to-get-started-with-shadcn-ui-and-next-js-within-a-nx-monorepo-57908f48b4ef).
+Explore the tutorial for comprehensive insights into the repository's setup, ensuring a smooth and informed integration process.

 ## Features

 - Shared library based on `shadcn/ui` components integrated in Next.js app